MichaelBarney/LinkFree/README.md

 ## What are the bennefits?
 Compared to other solutions, LinkFree is fully customizable and open source!
 - No more pesky third party logos
-- Add your custom colors
+- Add your custom colors, images and fonts
-- Create your own template or use one made by the comcunity!
+- Create your own template or use one made by the community!
 ## How to use?
 To startoff, you can choose a template for your LinkFree in the "Templates" directory.
 Then you can clone or fork this repository to adapt it with your information.